doctrine/doctrine-website-sphinx/site/2012/01/22/dbal-orm-22rc1.rst

 Please test this code with your applications.
 If no bugs or backwards-compatible breaks are reported in the next days we will release the final version on friday.

-.. author:: Benjamin Eberlei <kontakt@beberlei.de>
+.. author:: Benjamin Eberlei
-.. categories:: none
+.. categories:: Release
 .. tags:: none
 .. comments::